laudvg/marvel-searcher/README.md

 ## Next Steps

-I would like to improve the character search, and do more complex searchs.<br />
+I would like to improve the character search, and do more complex searches.<br />
-I think could be a nice idea to also display random characters at the begining of the app. <br />
+I think could be a nice idea to also display random characters to discover new superheroes. <br />
-Improve the responsive answer of the app <br />
+Improve the responsive answer of the app. <br />